miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ## The Long History of Text Editor Macros

+> I ramble and I rage
+> In this thunderdome tech cage
+> And you see all this text and you frown...
+> But I think that you should see how tech history
+> All fits in.
+> If you don't --
+> JUST SCROLL DOWN!!!

 The concepts of macros in text editors has been around forever, and the implementations are as varied.
 The longest-ago macro system I can remember learning was on `CygnusEd` (ced) on the Amiga computer back in the 80s.
 Yes, in